“Your ukuleles are 10 out of 10 on sound, feel, and craftsmanship!”

 (Daniel H. Los Angeles, CA)

 Ah, Wood—at any moment liable to spark poetry, or argument—how shall we choose thee?
 An ocean of thoughtful descriptions, fervent testimonials, “magic wood” lore, and intricate processes awaits the curious.
 I suggest, however, that you focus directly on the visual, tactile, and tonal qualities that you want.
-Clarity about what you want is the best way to help the custom luthier help you.

 The headstock overlay, rosette, end graft, and back stripe are four excellent places to make a statement.